mikependon/RepoDB.NET/pages/classes/bulkinsertmapitem.md

 }
 ```

-> You can also do the same for (ie: [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)).
+> You can also do the same for (i.e.: [BulkDelete](/operation/bulkdelete), [BulkMerge](/operation/bulkmerge) and [BulkUpdate](/operation/bulkupdate)).
 Please also be reminded that the `mappings` argument are not mandatory.
 Leaving this blank would make the Bulk Operations auto-map the columns based on the equality of the source and destination column-names (case-insensitive).